Giancarlo Stanton Preview, Player Props: Yankees vs. Tigers

-Giancarlo Stanton -- batting .256 in his past 10 games -- will be in action for the New York Yankees against the Detroit Tigers, with Alex Faedo on the hill, on September 5 at 7:05 PM ET.
+Giancarlo Stanton -- with a slugging percentage of .605 in his past 10 games, including four home runs -- will be in action for the New York Yankees versus the Detroit Tigers, with Matt Manning on the mound, on September 6 at 7:05 PM ET.

-He had a one-hit showing in his previous game (1-for-5) against the Astros.
+He hit a home run while going 1-for-4 in his last game against the Tigers.

 Giancarlo Stanton Game Info & Props vs. the Tigers